Tangent-labs/tangent-contracts/documentation/features/Liquidations.md

 sequenceDiagram
     UnderlyingProtocol->>Market: 🔴 Withdraw from Underlying protocol
     Market->>Sender : 🔴 Send to the sender
-    Sender->> 0x000 : 🟢 Burn the debt equivalent in tgUSD.
+    Sender->> 0x000 : 🟢 Burn the debt equivalent in USG.
 ```